dbt-labs/docs.getdbt.com/website/docs/faqs/accounts/configurable-snapshot-path.md

 ---
 title: Can I store my snapshots in a directory other than the `snapshot` directory in my project?
-Description: “You can see how to change snapshots directory in your project”
+Description: "You can see how to change snapshots directory in your project"
-sidebar_label: ‘Store snapshot in other directory'’
+sidebar_label: 'Store snapshot in other directory''
 id: configurable-snapshot-path
 ---
 By default, dbt expects your snapshot files to be located in the `snapshots` subdirectory of your project.